 Such a formulation ensures a complete separation between the vorticity and horizontal divergence fields (see Appendix C).
-Unfortunately, it is not available for geopotential diffusion in s-coordinates and for isoneutral diffusion in both z-and s-coordinates (i.e. when a rotation is required).
-In these two cases, the u and v-fields are considered as independent scalar fields, so that the diffusive operator is given by :
+Unfortunately, it is only available in iso-level direction.
+When a rotation is required (i.e. geopotential diffusion in s-coordinates or isoneutral diffusion in both z- and s-coordinates), the u and v-fields are considered as independent scalar fields, so that the diffusive operator is given by :